UK PM Johnson leaves intensive care, remains under observation

 Prime Minister Boris Johnson left intensive care on Thursday evening as he continues to recover from COVID-19, but he remains under close observation in hospital, his office said on Thursday.

-U.S. President Donald Trump tweeted that the improvement in Johnson's condition was "great news".
-News of Johnson's ongoing recovery prompted a small rise in the value of sterling against the dollar.
+Raab tweeted that the improvement in Johnson's condition was "the news we all wanted to hear".
+U.S. President Donald Trump described it as "great news".
+Johnson's ongoing recovery prompted a small rise in the value of sterling against the dollar.

 However, the government statement did not give any details on when Johnson may be able to resume leadership, and Raab - speaking before the latest announcement - had stressed the importance of allowing the prime minister to focus on recovery.
 No further updates on Johnson's health were expected on Thursday.